Eyevinn/player-analytics-specification/specification/index.md

 ## Terminology

-`session` - A session means the viewing session of some particular content so `sessionId` refers to the unique viewing session of content.
+`session` - A session means the viewing session of a piece of content.

+`sessionId` - Refers to the unique identifier for a viewing session of a piece of  content.

+`event` - Refers to a set of data that corresponds to the viewing experience.

 ## Event flow

-Any analytics specification needs a solid and reliable event flow, it is crucial that the following events are implemented correctly for the backend to reliably be able to churn out good session data.
+An analytics specification needs a reliable event flow, it is crucial that the following events are implemented correctly for the backend to be able to churn out session data.

 ### JSON Schema